mverleun/workshop-probes/README.md

 > Create the minikube cluster if you haven't done it yet.
 Once it is started open a terminal and enter the command `kubectl get events --watch` to receive constant updates on what is happening inside the cluster.

 ## Probe sequence

+Liveness probes and readiness probes have been around for quite some time.
+They have one short coming and that is how to deal with slow starting pods.
+For slow starting pods the startup probe is introduced.
+It requires Kubernetes version 1.18 or above.
+The startup probe waits for a condition to occur and then passes on control to the readiness and liveness probes.

 ``` text
                     |